OpenFreeEnergy/IndustryBenchmarks2024/docs/source/installation.rst

 For this benchmarking study, we would like to ask that all participants use a specific installation of OpenFE (v1.0.1) alongside selected pinned tooling dependencies (e.g. openff-toolkit v0.15.2, openmm v8.1.1, openmmforcefields v0.13.0, openmmtools v0.23.1).

 To do this, we ask participants to install a version of openfe with a pre-defined environment.
+This means that you may likely have to re-install any existing `openfe` installs.
 This can be achieved in two different ways, using a conda lock file or a single file installer as described below.

+Please reach out to the OpenFE team should installing a new openfe version not be easily feasible or if you need help with your installation.

 .. note::